datares/TikTok_Famous/README2.md

 #save the page as "soup" that can be parsed
 page_soup = soup(page_html, "html.parser")
 ```
-3. Following commands from the [BeautifulSoup Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), you can get appropriate information from the html page and write into a file (using commas and newline will make it a CSV file).
+3. Following commands from the [BeautifulSoup Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), you can get the necessary information from the html page and write it into a file (using commas and newline to make it a CSV file).

 ## Contributing DataRes Members